Elegance and sophistication mean being comfortable with luxury and appreciate the finer things in life, including fine wine.

 Marinelli highlights that there is a difference between fleeting trends and classic investment wines.

 The Covid-19 pandemic and hard lockdown gave rise to more health conscious consumers.
 These consumers now search for low calorie, low alcohol and alcohol-free wines.

 Many supermarkets now stock a collection of zero percent alcohol wines and sparkling wines.
-If this interests you, look out for Inah Merlot, Inah Shiraz and Rooiberg White Sparkling non-alcoholic.
+If you like this, look out for Inah Merlot and Inah Shiraz.
+Keep an eye on Rooiberg White Sparkling non-alcoholic as well.

-Marinelli says as a result of the liquor ban, more South Africans are committing to support local wineries and private estates.
-The move to “buy South African” is felt by the industry.
+Marinelli says more South Africans are committing to support local wineries as a result of the liquor ban.
+Private estates are also getting more love.
+As a whole, the move to “buy South African” is felt by the industry.
 This turned into a boon to wine farms and their workers.

 Same Wine, New Formats

 Additionally, the need to cut back on packaging costs as well as increased environmental awareness triggered a boom in alternative packaging.